 In 2012 the Heritage Lottery Fund awarded Union Chapel a generous grant to the completely restore our unique pipe organ: Durham organ builders Harrison & Harrison carried out the repairs in 2012-13, together with Duplex.
 The HLF grant also included funding to encourage an eclectic programme of organ performances, new compositions and educational activities for all – and so the Organ Project was launched.

-This ambitious project came to an end in 2015 but 2016 will see the start of an exciting new festival.
+This ambitious project came to an end in 2015 but 2016 saw the start of an exciting new festival Organ Reframed and a year long programme of events.

 What it was about